microsoft/aed-rust-learn-content/create-a-commandl-line-program/includes/5-add-task-function.md

 So, before inserting a task into that collection, we must first read that file and assemble a vector of tasks from its contents.

-Its first version will look like this:
+The first version looks like this:

 ```rust